 With Thanksgiving just a couple of days off, we thought we'd give you some ideas for last minute desserts.
 You might want to serve something that is right at hand, easy to prepare and sure to please.
-And as Chef Jerry Pellegrino of Schola Cooking School suggests, one dish that fills all those criteria is baked apples.
+And as Chef Jerry Pellegrino would suggest, one dish that fills all those criteria is baked apples.

-One things is for certain, you get to take advantage of a hot oven, or you can easily do this on the grill, using indirect hear and a lot of tin foil.
+One thing: the baking approach is up to you.
+Either a hot oven works fine, or you can easily do this on the grill, using indirect heat and a lot of tin foil.

 Coring the apple may not be quite as simple as it seems.
 The whole point is to get the stem and seeds out, make a cavity for the stuffing, but to avoid piercing the bottom, since you need that intact to prevent leakage.